Fei-Ling/Project_410/README.md

 ## Usage
 1. The packages required for running the code are listed in the "required_package.txt ", make sure to install the package before running the code.
-2. Before running the code, make sure the files in the "required_file.txt" have been put in the Project directory
+2. Before running the code, make sure the files in the "required_file.txt" have been put in the Project directory.
+All the large files that cannot be pushed onto github have been uploaded in the google drive.
+MAKE SURE to follow the link in "required_file.txt" to access the large files and download them to the working directory before running the code.
+The large files are the intermediate result from the code, two of them requires almost one week to run.
+Therefore, we save them into txt file in order for your testing the code.

 For dictionary look up method method: